jmml97/jmml97.github.io/content/posts/migrating_from_yabai.md

 I have been using [yabai](https://github.com/koekeishiya/yabai/) for some time as my chosen tiling window manager on macOS.
 It works well and has nice features, such as disabling transition animations between desktops.
-However, some of these features are implemented in a clever but hackish way and require partially disabling System Integrity Protection (SIP):
+However, some of these features are implemented in a clever but hackish way and [require partially disabling System Integrity Protection (SIP)](https://github.com/koekeishiya/yabai/wiki/Disabling-System-Integrity-Protection):

 > yabai can be installed via Homebrew from a custom tap.
 > It does, however, require you to partially disable System Integrity Protection ("rootless"), because it controls windows by acting through Dock.app — which is the sole owner of the main connection to the window server.

 Disabling SIP has consequences, such as the inability to run iOS and iPadOS apps on macOS.
 Additionally, this approach may break with future macOS updates [like Sonoma](https://github.com/koekeishiya/yabai/issues/1772).

-Due to these limitations, I decided to switch from yabai to [Amethyst](https://github.com/ianyh/Amethyst/).
-Amethyst is another tiling window manager for macOS.
+Due to these limitations, I decided to switch from yabai to [Amethyst](https://github.com/ianyh/Amethyst/), another tiling window manager for macOS.
 While it has a more limited feature set compared to yabai, all of its features work without disabling SIP.

 Ultimately, I realized that the features offered by Amethyst are similar to what yabai does when SIP is disabled.
 Therefore, I could have continued using yabai.
 Well, I suppose change is good!